vostok/hercules/hercules-timeline-manager/README.md

 `cassandra.requestTimeoutMs` - default value: `12000`

+`cassandra.auth.enable` - if Cassandra requires authentication then set this property value to `true` and specify credential in the respective properties, default value: `false`

+`cassandra.auth.provider.username` - username which is needed for Cassandra authentication.
+*Required* if `cassandra.auth.enable` is set to `true`, otherwise value is *ignored*.

+`cassandra.auth.provider.password` - password which is needed for Cassandra authentication.
+*Required* if `cassandra.auth.enable` is set to `true`, otherwise value is *ignored*.

+`cassandra.auth.provider.class` - name of the class which is needed for Cassandra authentication.
+Only classes that implements `com.datastax.driver.core.AuthProvider` should be specified, default value: `PlainTextAuthProvider`

 ### Apache Curator settings
 See Apache Curator Config from Apache Curator documentation.
 Main settings are presented below.